 Aside from Meteor allowing full stack development, it also allows cross-platform development with support for different devices and form factors.
 In addition to creating web applications, Meteor also enables the creation of native mobile applications, as well as native desktop applications, so the process of Meteor app deployment to different operating systems will require minimal effort.
-Thus, you can use Meteor build iOS app, Android app, and web app with essentially just one codebase.
+Thus, you can use Meteor build an iOS app, an Android app, and a web app with mostly just one codebase.

 Moreover, Meteor is open-source, so its entire codebase is available to the public for use, and the online community of developers can contribute to Meteor by modifying its code, adding features, or fixing bugs.

 Here are some of the top applications and websites that were built using Meteor, taken directly from the Meteor website’s Showcase section: